MicrosoftDocs/architecture-center/docs/framework/security/identity.md

-Since they handle such large volumes of signons, they can apply better anomaly detection and use a variety of data sources to both proactively notify companies if their users’ passwords have been found in other breaches, as well as validate that any given sign in appears legitimate and is not coming from an unexpected or known-malicious host.
+Since they handle such large volumes of signons, they can apply better anomaly detection and use a variety of data sources to both proactively notify companies if their users’ passwords have been found in other breaches, as well as validate that any given sign-in appears legitimate and is not coming from an unexpected or known-malicious host.

 Additionally, synchronizing passwords to the cloud to support these checks also